accessibilitysupported/a11ysupport.io/documentation/at/dragon.md

 We include Dragon Naturally Speaking for windows in our core AT support.
 Dragon Naturally Speaking for Mac is listed in extended support.

+## TODO

+This information is still in development.
+Feel free to contribute.
+The following still needs to be done:

+* Add information on how to capture output for tests (manual, copy/paste, etc)
+* Add details on how to find the version of this AT and os
+* Proof read
+* Ensure that the listed commands are accurate and make sense

 ## Install

 1. [Purchase Dragon Naturally Speaking from Nuance](https://www.nuance.com/dragon.html).
 A demo is not available.